yuchong-pan/yuchong-pan.github.io/_pages/about.md

 My research interests include algorithms, combinatorics and optimization, in particular designing discrete algorithms and analyzing discrete structures.
 I am also broadly interested in theoretical computer science, operations research and graph theory.

-While not doing mathematics, I enjoy hiking, kayaking and skiing.
+While not doing mathematics, I enjoy hiking, backpacking, kayaking and skiing.
 I am peak-bagging the <a target="_blank" href="https://www.google.com/maps/d/u/0/edit?mid=1xaxmvyMnFQo9-5SqKyxh1VTOtMe3FeU&usp=sharing">"NH 48" list of 4000 footers in New Hampshire</a>.
+Check out photos on my [Instagram](https://www.instagram.com/panyuchong/)!

 You can find me at [first-name] [at] mit [dot] edu.